Zone II • Versions EN4

 3.1 Database structure

-Referring to the structure of soil databases at home and abroad,9–11 we built a soil species database with clear spatial distribution relations and classification hierarchies.
+Referring to the structure of soil databases at home and abroad,9–11 we built a soil type database with clear spatial distribution relations and classification hierarchies.
 Data can be queried and retrieved based on location and soil classification.
-Users are navigated through the “location-soil” correlation, that is, the logic order of “provinces -> cities/counties -> soil species -> soil information”, to reach detailed information of a target soil, including profile information, profile environment, physicochemical properties, etc.
+Users are navigated through the “location-soil” correlation, that is, the logic order of “provinces -> cities/counties -> soil types -> soil information”, to reach detailed information of a target soil, including profile information, profile environment, physicochemical properties, etc.

 This data set consists of nine subsets of data.

 (1) Soil groups in Guangdong.
 It contains information on soil order, soil group, and soil group description.
-We added the soil group names and codes from GB (17296-2009) while retaining the group names from Guangdong Soil Species Chronicles.
+We added the soil group names and codes from GB (17296-2009) while retaining the group names from Guangdong Soil Type Chronicles.

 (2) Soil subgroups in Guangdong.
 This sheet contains subgroup names and codes of the Second Survey and GB2009.